coderaiser/putout/docs/the-book-of-ast.md

-# The book of AST
+# The Book of AST

 When I started dealing with **AST** I had a lot of problems in understanding basic parts.
 I read [**ESTree**](https://github.com/estree/estree#readme) standard, I read [**Babel**](https://babeljs.io/docs/en/babel-types#) standard.
 They are very good!
 Anyways they put the information in a very hurd to understand for novice way.